pgcrumley/Controllers/EtekcityOutlet/README.md

 Install python3 and the RPi.GPIO library using a command of:

-`sudo apt-get install python3 TBD`
+`sudo apt-get -y install python3 python3-dev git python3-rpi.gpio`

 Make sure `python3` works and RPi.GPIO is installed by typing: